WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-patel-natubhai-gomanbhai.md

 crime-record:
   - crime: accussed
     ipc: 143, 147, 148, 149, 452, 427, 504, 506
-    details: RCC NO.45/2000 FIR(CR NO.)294/99, (1)	So far as Silvassa Police Station FIR(CR No.) 294/99 is concerned , it is alleged  by the complainant Shri Chetanbhai Gajanand Jadav, resident of Village Kharadpada , School Falia vide complaint dated 31/12/99 that the offence The Police has filled the charge sheet in the court of the Chief Judicial Magistrate of Silvassa and it is registered as Regular Criminal Case no. 45/2000.Charge is not framed in the matter.
+    details: "RCC NO.45/2000 FIR(CR NO.)294/99, (1)	So far as Silvassa Police Station FIR(CR No.) 294/99 is concerned , it is alleged  by the complainant Shri Chetanbhai Gajanand Jadav, resident of Village Kharadpada , School Falia vide complaint dated 31/12/99 that the offence The Police has filled the charge sheet in the court of the Chief Judicial Magistrate of Silvassa and it is registered as Regular Criminal Case no. 45/2000.Charge is not framed in the matter."
   - crime: accussed
     ipc: 143, 147, 452, 427, 506, 34
-    details: (2)	So far as Silvassa Police Station FIR(CR No.) 170/07 is concerned , it is alleged by the complainant Shri Ganesh Siramni Nadar, resident of Village Dokmardi, vide complaint dated 24/06/2007 The Police has filled the charge sheet in the court of the Chief Judicial Magistrate of Silvassa and it is registered as Regular Criminal Case No. 06/2008.
-Charge is framed in the matter on 16/06/2008.
+    details: "(2)	So far as Silvassa Police Station FIR(CR No.) 170/07 is concerned , it is alleged by the complainant Shri Ganesh Siramni Nadar, resident of Village Dokmardi, vide complaint dated 24/06/2007 The Police has filled the charge sheet in the court of the Chief Judicial Magistrate of Silvassa and it is registered as Regular Criminal Case No. 06/2008.
+Charge is framed in the matter on 16/06/2008."
   - crime: accussed
     ipc: 143, 147, 148, 323, 427, 504, 506(2)
-    details: (3)	So far as Vapi Police Station FIR(CR No.) 1-51/07 is concerned , it is alleged by the complainant Smt.
+    details: "(3)	So far as Vapi Police Station FIR(CR No.) 1-51/07 is concerned , it is alleged by the complainant Smt.
 Niruben Kantibhai Patel, Resident of Village Chala, main Road.
-Vapi, vide complaint dated 11/03/2007 The Police has not filled the Charge Sheet in the court.
+Vapi, vide complaint dated 11/03/2007 The Police has not filled the Charge Sheet in the court."

 date: 2014-01-28
 version: 0.0.5